dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 * This minimizes disruption: `System.Reactive` continues to be the main way to use Rx.NET
 * Applications encountering the problem described in this ADR will need to use [the workaround](#the-workaround) for the foreseeable future
 * The eventual end state (ca. 2030) is that `System.Reactive` will be free from UI-framework-specific types
+* New assemblies, one for each UI framework we support (Windows Forms, WPF, and UWP) will be added containing replacements for the UI-framework-specific types in `System.Reactive`
+* We will deprecate the existing UI-framework-specific types so that developers will be notified that they are on their way out
+* We won't be able to add type forwarders from the old types in `System.Reactive` to their replacements because you can't deprecate a type forwarder
 * We'll be able to take UWP out of the majority of the source tree in 2-3 years
 * All UI-frameworks-specific support will be on an equal footing, enabling MAUI, Blazor, and Avalonia to be supported in exactly the same way as Windows Forms and WPF (i.e., through separate NuGet packages)

+Although there are some existing old packages that used to contain some UI-framework-specific types, they are now backwards-compatibility facades.
+However, these don't separate out all the frameworks completely: Windows Forms has its own one, `System.Reactive.Windows.Forms`, but the WPF support lives in a more confusingly named `System.Reactive.Windows.Threading`, and that same component also defines the UWP integration.
+The WPF support is available only in the `net472` build, and the UWP support is only in the `uap10.0.18362` build, so this one package contains completely different types in its two target frameworks!
+And just to confuse matters, there's also a `System.Reactive.WindowsRuntime` package that targets only `uap10.0.18362`, and which contains some different UWP types.

+Our current plan is to leave these facade components untouched, since the split of types is a bit confusing, the naming is a bit inconsistent, and their purpose for years has been to provide backwards compatibility for Rx v3 era apps.
+We will introduce new components each with a clear purpose:

+* `System.Reactive.Integration.WindowsForms`
+* `System.Reactive.Integration.WPF`
+* `System.Reactive.Integration.UWP`